YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 13.
 WordCloud on 'target' label as non disaster.

-**Observation:** Non disaster tweets shows that time, want, great, feel, read, but also injury or emergency are found.
+**Observation:** Non disaster tweets shows words unrelated of disasters; time, want, great, feel, read.
+Also, injury or emergency, which can be used for non-disasters situations, are found as well.

 ## Word Embedding to transform data into numerical feature vectors